Information for applicants

 You can apply for a Full Bursary at the same time as you apply for the scheme - we just need a short declaration from your parents.

-Students from all schools and colleges in the UK are eligible to apply to the scheme.
+Students from all schools and colleges in the UK are eligible to apply.
 However, we are particularly keen to encourage students with no family history of Higher Education, or who have not had the opportunity to participate in an enrichment activity of this nature before, to apply.
-A small number of places on the scheme are awarded to independent students each year.

-If you are from an independent school and are accepted onto the scheme, you will need to source your own project.
+Each year we also award a small number of places to students from independent schools.
+If you are from an independent school and you application is successful, you will need to source your own project.
 This should be within the region where you live, as otherwise we are not able to cover travel costs.
-Please note you should not start looking for a project until your application has been confirmed as successful.
+You should not start to search for a project until your application has been confirmed as successful.

 STEM stands for Science, Technology, Engineering and Mathematics.
 We offer placements in all these areas.